-In order to ensure plan compliance with the appeals and grievances requirements set forth by the Department, Standard Plans and BH I/DD Tailored Plans are required to report:
+In order to ensure plan compliance with the appeals and grievances requirements set forth by the Department, Standard Plans and Tailored Plans are required to report:

-- Each notice of adverse benefit determination, including Department-specified data points related to the determination; - Department-specified information related to the outcome of the appeal; - The number of expedited appeal requests and number of expedited appeal denial requests; - The number and reason for any extensions of appeal resolution time frames; - The number of administrative denials of benefits and "inability to process" denials; and - Department-specified data elements related to the reasoning for grievances, timing of receipt and review/review meetings and the date of grievance resolution.
+- Each notice of adverse benefit determination, including Department-specified data points related to the determination; - Department-specified information related to the outcome of the appeal; - The number of expedited appeal requests and number of expedited appeal request denials; - The number and reason for any extensions of appeal resolution time frames; - The number of administrative denials of benefits and "inability to process" denials; and - Department-specified data elements related to the reasoning for grievances, timing of receipt and review/review meetings and the date of grievance resolution.

-7. Sub-contractual Relationships and Delegation
+7. Sub-Contractual Relationships and Delegation

-All Standard Plan, EBCI Tribal Option and BH I/DD Tailored Plan sub-contractual relationships and delegations of services or functions on behalf of the plan under the plan contracts are required to comply with 42 CFR 438.230.
-Standard Plans and BH I/DD Tailored Plans will remain accountable for all contract terms which are performed by subcontractors and delegation.
+All Standard Plan, EBCI Tribal Option and Tailored Plan sub-contractual relationships and delegations of services or functions on behalf of the plan under the plan contracts are required to comply with 42 CFR 438.230.
+Standard Plans and Tailored Plans will remain accountable for all contract terms which are performed by subcontractors and delegation.
 Plans will be required to complete pre-delegation assessments or reviews prior to the effective delegation date to assess readiness, as applicable.
-As part of the readiness review, the Department confirms that plans have the necessary policies, procedures and documents to evidence such compliance and periodically audit Standard Plans and BH I/DD Tailored Plans' compliance with this requirement during the term of the contract.
+As part of the readiness review, the Department confirms that plans have the necessary policies, procedures and documents to evidence such compliance and periodically audit Standard Plans and Tailored Plans' compliance with this requirement during the term of the contract.